 It Depends On Many Variables

 Numerous factors determine how fast it takes to heat your house.
-These factors border on either the design of your house, the environment, and the efficiency of your furnace.
-On the average, your heat pump should be able to achieve at least a degree rise in temperature every 10 minutes.
+These factors border on either the design of your house, the environment, or the efficiency of your furnace.
+On average, your heat pump should be able to achieve at least a degree rise in temperature every 10 minutes.
 You can consider anything less than this a red flag.

 Design of Your House

 Houses that come with single-pane windows, insulation in the walls, and other features that can help retain heat would heat up much faster.
 If your house does not have these features, your furnace would have to do extra work to compensate for the absence.

 The efficiency of Your Heat Pump